thoughtbot/maintaining-open-source-projects/book/02-community.md

 Wrapping up, while giving feedback it’s good to:

 * Start with an appreciation of the work or comment.
-* Ask, don’t tell.
-Phrase ideas as questions when you are not sure that your feedback shows a step in the right direction.
+* Phrase ideas as questions when you are not sure that your feedback shows a clear step forward.
 * Be explicit.
 Online discussions have less bandwidth than in person and need more context.
 * Try to respond to every question and comment.